Herbert Foxwell: Biography

 Foxwell was born in Somerset, the son of an ironmonger and slate and timber merchant.
 He received his early education at the Wesleyian Collegiate Institute, Taunton.
 After passing the London Matriculation examination at the minimum age, he obtained a London External BA Degree at the age of 18.

 He went to St. John's College, Cambridge in 1868.
 He was placed senior in the Moral Sciences Tripos in 1870 and was associated with the college for the rest of his life.
 He was made a Fellow in 1874 and held his college lectureship for sixty years.
 In the University he was largely responsible for the honours teaching of economics from 1877 to 1908.

 Foxwell was assistant lecturer to his friend Stanley Jevons who had held the Chair of Economics at University College London from 1868 and then succeeded Jevons as chair in May 1881, holding the post until 1927.
 At the same time, Foxwell was Newmarch Lecturer in statistics at University College London and a lecturer on currency and banking from 1896 at the London School of Economics.
-In 1907 he became joint Professor of Political Economy in the University of London.
+In 1907 he became joint Professor of Political Economy at the University of London.
 In addition to these appointments, Foxwell gave extramural lectures for Cambridge University from 1874 and for London from 1876 to 1881 in London, Leeds, Halifax and elsewhere.
 He also held the following appointments: external examiner for London, Cambridge and other universities; first Dean of the Faculty of Economics at the University of London; vice-president and president of the Council of the Royal Economic Society; member of the Councils of the Statistical Society and the British Association for the Advancement of Science; and secretary and later president of the University (Cambridge) Musical Society and the Cambridge Antiquarian Society.
 He also provided a course of lectures at the Institute of Actuaries.